Minn. Stat. § 604.115, subd. 4(a)-(b)

 Plain Language

-Companion chatbot proprietors have a three-part ongoing obligation: (1) use good-faith, industry-standard efforts to prevent the chatbot from promoting, causing, or aiding self-harm; (2) use similar efforts to detect whether a user is expressing thoughts of self-harm; and (3) upon detection or actual knowledge, immediately suspend the user's access to the companion chatbot for at least 72 hours and prominently display suicide crisis organization contact information.
-Liability attaches on two independent tracks: first, for failure to comply with the prudent-effort obligations generally; second — regardless of general compliance — whenever the proprietor has actual knowledge of self-harm promotion or user self-harm expressions and fails to suspend access and display crisis resources.
-Liability cannot be waived or disclaimed under any circumstances, including through terms of service.
+Companion chatbot proprietors must take three affirmative steps: (1) make good faith, industry-standard efforts to prevent the chatbot from promoting, causing, or aiding self-harm; (2) use reasonable techniques to detect when a user is expressing thoughts of self-harm; and (3) upon detection, immediately suspend the user's access for at least 72 hours and prominently display suicide crisis organization contact information.
+The liability structure is two-tiered.
+First, failure to comply with these obligations creates liability for resulting self-harm.
+Second, even if the proprietor is otherwise compliant, liability attaches whenever the proprietor has actual knowledge of self-harm promotion or user self-harm expressions and fails to suspend access and display crisis information.
+Liability under this subdivision cannot be waived or disclaimed.

 Statutory Text